Shares hold gains as rate cuts eyed for New Year

 Still, Wren said the market "will struggle to post meaningful gains in the first part of the year while the economy continues to slow."

-"Claims data have told a consistent story in recent months of slowing hiring, but still limited layoffs," Citi analysts wrote in a note on Thursday.
+"Claims data have told a consistent story in recent months of slowing hiring, but still limited layoffs," Citi analysts wrote in a note.

-Still, an absence of major news has not stopped investors from ramping up bets on rapid-fire rate cuts next year from the Federal Reserve.
+Even so, investors have ramped up bets on rapid-fire rate cuts next year from the Federal Reserve.

 "The rapid decline in inflation is likely to lead the Fed to cut early and fast to reset the policy rate from a level that most participants will likely soon see as far offside," analysts at Goldman Sachs wrote in a note.

-Earlier, MSCI's broadest index of Asia-Pacific shares outside Japan added another 1.5%, to be up about 11% in two months and at its highest since August, boosted by gains in Chinese stocks.
+Earlier, MSCI's broadest index of Asia-Pacific shares outside Japan added 1.4%, boosted by gains in Chinese stocks; the index is up about 7.4% this quarter.

 BOND BULGE

-Yields on 10-year Treasury notes stood at 3.833%, slightly up on the day after having hit a five-month low overnight.
-The two-year yield was down at 4.266%, having been as high as 5.295% as recently as October.
+Yields on 10-year Treasury notes stood at 3.844%, slightly up on the day after hitting a five-month low overnight.
+The two-year yield ticked back up on the day to 4.275%, having been as high as 5.295% as recently as October.

-The declines, while consistent with the overall trend, were helped by robust demand at a five-year Treasury auction.
+The lower levels, while consistent with the overall trend, were helped by robust demand at a five-year Treasury auction.

-The dollar index, which measures the U.S. currency against a basket of rivals, was little changed, near a five-month low.
+The dollar index, which measures the U.S. currency against a basket of rivals, gained 0.2%, still near a five-month low.
 The index is on course for a roughly 2.3% decline this year, snapping two straight years of strong gains.

-"Investors are placing more weight on Fed expectations driving currencies than the signalling from other central banks like the ECB," said Alan Ruskin, global head of G10 FX strategy at Deutsche Bank.
+"Investors are placing more weight on Fed expectations driving currencies than the signaling from other central banks like the ECB," said Alan Ruskin, global head of G10 FX strategy at Deutsche Bank.

 "In part, that's because the Fed also has more impact on the overall global risk environment, which has become more risk friendly and thereby also less USD positive."

-The dollar also lost ground to the yen at 141.250 yen , having shed 4.69% for the month so far.
-It is still up sharply for the year as the Bank of Japan takes a glacial approach to tightening its super-easy policies.
+The dollar also lost ground to the yen, at 141.415 yen , having shed about 4.6% for the month so far.
+The dollar, though, is up sharply for the year as the Bank of Japan takes a glacial approach to tightening its super-easy policies.

 In an interview published on Wednesday, BOJ Governor Kazuo Ueda said he was in no rush to unwind those loose policies as the risk of inflation running well above 2% and accelerating was small.

-Oil prices fell on Thursday as concerns eased about shipping disruptions along the Red Sea route, even as tensions in the Middle East continue to fester.
+Oil prices fell as more shipping companies said they were ready to transit the Red Sea route, easing concerns about supply disruptions as Middle Eastern tensions stay elevated.

-Gold prices steadied after hitting a more than three-week high on Thursday, deriving support from a weaker U.S. dollar and lower bond yields as markets bet on rate cuts by the Fed early next year.
-Spot gold dropped 0.1% to $2,075 an ounce.
+Gold prices eased, pressured by an uptick in the U.S. dollar and Treasury yields after gold hit its highest in more than three weeks during the session.
+Spot gold dropped 0.5% to $2,066 an ounce.

-(Reporting by Lawrence Delevingne in Boston, Tom Wilson in London and Wayne Cole in Sydney; additional reporting by Alun John in London; editing by Edwina Gibbs, Sam Holmes, Christina Fincher, Chizu Nomiyama, Nick Macfie, Mark Heinrich and Sharon Singleton)
+(Reporting by Lawrence Delevingne in Boston, Tom Wilson in London and Wayne Cole in Sydney; additional reporting by Alun John in London; editing by Edwina Gibbs, Sam Holmes, Christina Fincher, Chizu Nomiyama, Nick Macfie, Mark Heinrich, Sharon Singleton, Leslie Adler and David Gregorio)